alizufan/journey/README.md

-# web-journey
+# my-journey
-My Website Journey abuot profile, blog.
+Website Journey about my profile, blog, and etc.